 After formulating His plan, God implemented His plan.
 Creation happened.
 Scientists tell us about the “Big Bang” event that resulted in all we see around us.
-They also tell us that the dimensions of that Creation are three special dimensions (up/down, forward/backward, left/right) and time, its fourth dimension.
+They also tell us that the dimensions of that Creation are three spatial dimensions (up/down, forward/backward, left/right) and time, its fourth dimension.

 Returning to the Open Theist arguments for a limited God, their assertion is that God cannot see/know the future because it is only a range of possibilities (as in His plan), not a tangible reality that can be known.

 There are two huge problems with this view to my way of thinking.
 The first is that it ignores the fact that Creation – the Universe – is a reality that now exists and has certain properties and characteristics God created.
 One of those is its time dimension.

 Since God is the Creator of our time dimension, it is impossible for Him to be constrained by this feature of that which He has created.
 A creator is never constrained by that which he creates.
 God Himself calls this principle to our attention in the metaphor of the potter and the clay (Jeremiah 18:6).
 To protest that the range of time visible to God extends to what we perceive as “now”, and no further, is just prideful, and perhaps wishful, thinking.
 Figure 3 is a depiction of how God might view His Creation that conveys His transcendence of time.